There’s an out-of-date ghee jar sitting in storage, and you’re not sure if you can still use it or not. Does ghee go bad?

-Freezing works great if you’re not needing excess ghee anytime soon.
+Freezing works great if you have an excess of ghee that you don’t need anytime soon (think: in a couple of years).
 Here’s how to do it:

-- If you only use clarified butter from time to time, separate your whole supply into several portions.
+- If you only use ghee from time to time, separate your whole supply into several portions.
 Each portion should be enough ghee for the next month or so.

-- Name and label the container or bags if needed.
+- Name and label the container or bags if you like.

 That’s it.
 As you can see, freezing ghee doesn’t require any extra steps, and you can do it in no time.
-Thaw the fat overnight in the fridge.
+Defrost the fat overnight in the fridge.